How to deploy on Azure

 This will start a script that will help you set up the credentials, where you will be asked:

-• credential-name: fill it with a sensible name that will help you identify the credential set, say <CREDENTIAL_NAME>
+— a sensible name that will help you identify the credential set, say<CREDENTIAL_NAME>

-• region: select any default region is more convenient for you to deploy your controller and applications.
-Note that credentials are nevertheless not region specific
+— a default region that is most convenient to deploy your controller and applications.
+Note that credentials are not region-specificauth type

-• auth type: select interactive, which is the recommended way to authenticate to Azure using Juju
+, which is the recommended way to authenticate to Azure using Jujusubscription_id

-• application_name: please generate a random string to avoid collision with other users or applications
+— any unique string to avoid collision with other users or applicationsrole-definition-name

-• role-definition-name: please generate a random string to avoid collision with other users or applications, and store it as <AZURE_ROLE>
+— any unique string to avoid collision with other users or applications, and store it as<AZURE_ROLE>

 Next, you will be asked to authenticate the requests via your web browser with the following message: